Print

 Instructions

-1. Add water to small saucepan and bring to just under a simmer.
+1. Match Mixture: Add water to small saucepan and bring to just under a simmer over medium heat.
+Add matcha, honey and collagen.
+Whisk to combine.

 Notes

 • Coconut Milk: I can’t recommend this carton of coconut milk enough!
-It is mixed with water (nothing else) and you can keep it in the fridge, but it don’t thicken so you can just pour out what you need in the morning!
+It is mixed with water (nothing else) and you can keep it in the fridge, but it doesn’t thicken, so you can just pour out what you need in the morning!

 • Matcha Whisk: I used this whisk to mix the matcha, but this is a more traditional match whisk that works well too.
 I wouldn’t recommend using a metal whisk.

-• Date Syrup: date syrup is really good, but it is dark brown so it will change the color of your matcha from bright green to more a brownish color.
+• Sweetener: we used honey, but feel free to use maple syrup or date syrup is really good, but it is dark brown so it will change the color of your matcha from bright green to more a brownish color.

-• Other additions: you could add the following ingredients to your matcha mixture (before pouring frothed milk on top): 1 tablespoon ghee, your favorite adaptogen, 1 teaspoon cinnamon
+• Other additions: you could add the following ingredients to your matcha mixture (before pouring frothed milk on top): 1 tablespoon ghee, your favorite adaptogen, or 1 teaspoon cinnamon.

 • Whole30: for Whole30 just eliminate the date syrup or honey!
 But I would add a little cinnamon and a splash of vanilla extract.
 Vanilla extract recently became Whole30 compliant – read the article here.